 Skip to main content

-The enterprise satellite connectivity market is undergoing a significant transformation, evolving from a niche solution for remote locations to a core component of resilient, cloud-first network strategies.
-This shift is driven by technological advancements like reusable rockets, miniaturized electronics, and AI-powered orbital management, leading to lower latency and improved performance.
+The satellite connectivity market is undergoing a significant transformation, evolving from a niche solution to a critical component of enterprise network infrastructure.
+This shift is driven by advancements in LEO megaconstellations, which offer performance comparable to terrestrial fiber, and the increasing need for resilient, always-on connectivity in an era of escalating downtime costs.

 Learn more